jamiemkass/sdm-pkg-plurality-tutorials/README.md

     brew upgrade proj
     ```

-    Or, if for some reason proj was not installed already, use this first:
+    Or, if for some reason `PROJ` was not installed already, use this first:

     ```
     brew install proj